 There’s a wide choice of accommodations for every budget.
 From hostels to campings, from cozy guesthouses to luxury hotels.

-Hotel Metropolitan boasts modern and stylish furniture and a central location in the historic center.
-The plus: a rooftop terrace overlooking Bologna and the surrounding hills, where you can have breakfast, and aperitifs, and enjoy relaxing moments.
-Ideal for couples liking design.
+• Hotel Metropolitan boasts modern and stylish furniture and a central location in the historic center.
+The plus: a rooftop terrace overlooking Bologna and the surrounding hills, where you can have breakfast and aperitifs, and enjoy relaxing moments.
+Ideal for couples who like design.

 Accommodations in Parma

-Park Hotel Pacchiosi: A luxury hotel in an ancient building from the early 20th century.
-The plus: the 10,000 sqm park surrounding the hotel.
-Ideal for luxury lovers, and couples.
+• Park Hotel Pacchiosi: A luxury hotel in an ancient building from the early 20th century.
+The plus is the 10,000 sqm park surrounding the hotel.
+Ideal for luxury lovers and couples.

 Accommodations in Rimini